Hi, My name is Gabrielle.

 Front-End Development.

-I fell in love with all things web when I was introduced to “the internet".
-The technology, design and sense of community behind the internet was magical in itself.
-As I was teaching myself HTML on my Gateway computer in high school, I dreamt of becoming a Disney Imagineer and designing stellar sites for the most magical place on earth, Disney World.
+I fell in love with the web the moment I was introduced to “the internet.”
+The combination of technology, design, creativity, and community felt magical to me from the very beginning.
+While teaching myself HTML on my Gateway computer in high school, I dreamed of becoming a Disney Imagineer and designing immersive digital experiences for the most magical place on earth — Disney World.

-During college, I started my first internship at Sherwin-Williams Corporate Headquarters as a Web Analyst Co-op.
-Thanks to my internship, I got the opportunity to attend an IAI (Information Architecture Institute) Conference at Progressive Insurance.
-That's where I had my 'aha' moment that I wanted to devote my career to helping users interact with technology.
+During college, I began my career as a Web Analyst Co-op at Sherwin-Williams Corporate Headquarters.
+Through that experience, I had the opportunity to attend an Information Architecture Institute (IAI) conference hosted at Progressive Corporation , where I had the realization that I wanted to dedicate my career to helping people interact more intuitively with technology.

-MoreIn 2008, after a recruiter asked me if I knew how to use a camera and PowerPoint, my career as a Technical Writer began as a fluke at Fluke Biomedical.
-Pursuing the career path seemed logical and I was eventually recruited by Philips Healthcare and Nelson Stud Welding.
+MoreIn 2008, after a recruiter casually asked whether I knew how to use a camera and PowerPoint, my career in technical communications unexpectedly began at Fluke Biomedical.
+What started as a fluke quickly evolved into a rewarding career path, eventually leading me to opportunities with Philips Healthcare and Nelson Stud Welding.

-MoreI worked full-time throughout my college years as I pursued my Bachelors of Arts in Communications at Cleveland State University (2009) and Masters of Science, IAKM (Information Architecture and Knowledge Management), User Experience Design, at Kent State University (2014).
+MoreI worked full-time throughout college while earning my Bachelor of Arts in Communications from Cleveland State University in 2009 and later my Master of Science in Information Architecture and Knowledge Management (IAKM), with a focus in User Experience Design, from Kent State University in 2014.

-In 2004, after starting my career at Sherwin-Williams, attending an IAI conference and discovering the IAKM program at Kent State University, I realized I wanted to a career in bridging the gap between technology and users.
+After beginning my career at Sherwin-Williams, attending an Information Architecture Institute (IAI) conference, and discovering the IAKM program at Kent State, I realized I wanted to build a career focused on bridging the gap between technology and the people using it.

-MoreI moved from Ohio to Northern Virginia after getting my first role as a UX/UI Designer at CACI International.
+MoreI relocated from Ohio to Northern Virginia after accepting my first dedicated UX/UI Designer role at CACI International.

-Upon returning from maternity leave in 2021, I realized I was ready to move on, I landed a UX Designer role on the AMOD program, where I was quickly promoted to Team Lead - driving Accessibility and Design System initiatives.
-Unfortunately, CACI lost the contract in April 2022.
+After returning from maternity leave in 2021, I felt ready for a new challenge and transitioned into a UX Designer role on the AMOD program, where I was quickly promoted to UX Team Lead.
+In that role, I helped drive accessibility, design system, and UX consistency initiatives across the program before the contract concluded in 2022.

 I worked alongside Gabrielle for three years while at CACI and she never failed to impress me.